Ky0-HVA/ICMP-x-Tranfer/README.md

 # ICMP-x-Transfer
-ICMP-x-Tranfer is simple script send file base on https://github.com/Vidimensional/Icmp-File-Transfer.
+ICMP-x-Transfer is simple script send file base on https://github.com/Vidimensional/Icmp-File-Transfer.
 You can use Icmp-File-Transfer to receive file which sent by ICMP-x-Tranfer

 # USE: